piers-kirk/angular-spring-practice-project/README.md

   The backend is written in Java 17 with Spring Boot, and I am using the Apache POI library to create the Show Export functionality.
 The frontend is developed using Angular.

-  I am using Docker to host a Microsoft SQL Server instance as part of the development environment.
-I deployed the application on Heroku and am using PostgreSQL in production.
+  For my development environment, I am using Docker to host a Microsoft SQL Server instance.
+I deployed the application on Heroku using the Heroku Postgre Add On for my Production Database.
+If you try to load the application and it doesn’t work, it’s likely that I’ve taken it down to avoid the monthly Resource fees.
+Please contact me, and I’ll be happy to redeploy it.

   Thank you for taking the time to check out my application!
 I have several enhancements planned for this project, primarily focusing on backend tasks such as adding authentication and authorization with Spring Security.